art_modern: Modernized ART Simulator of Diverse Next-Generation Sequencing Reads

 gunzip -n -k opt/data/GCF_000005845.2_ASM584v2_genomic.fna.gz

-Now we can simulate WGS data using E. coli reference genome.
+Now we can simulate WGS data using the E. coli reference genome.
 Let’s start with single-end sequencing using HiSeq 2500 (which is the default art_modern profile and can be set explicitly through --builtin_qual_file HiSeq2500_150bp) with 250 bp read length (which is the longest read lengths supported by the profile and can be set explicitly through --read_len 250), 10X coverage, and all available threads (can be set explicitly through --parallel).

 opt/build_release/art_modern \